robert-westenberger/knowledgebase/C-Programming/pointers.md

 ```
 Above, the parameters are declared to be pointers, and the operands are accessed indirectly through them.

+# Dangling Pointers
+Pointers that point to invalid addresses.

+## Programming Errors leading to dangling pointers
+* casting arbitrary integers to pointers
+* adjusting pointers beyond the bounds of arrays
+* deallocating storage that one or more pointers still reference
 # Pointer to Pointer
 Also known as **double indirection**.
 Just like how passing a pointer to a function allows that function to access and change data that the pointer points to, a double pointer (`**`) allows accessing and updating a pointer that points to some data.